-ACADEMIC STANDING AND DISMISSAL
+ACADEMIC STANDARDS AND DISMISSAL

-It is the student's responsibility to make certain that the minimum QPA requirement of 3.000 is maintained.
-Students who fall below this level of achievement will be placed on probation for one semester.
-Failure to raise the cumulative QPA to 3.000 in the following semester may result in dismissal from the program.
-A B- (2.677) grade is not a high enough grade to raise the QPA to the required 3.000.
-The accumulation of more than two C/C+ (2.000/2.330) grades or the receipt of one F(0.000) will result in dismissal.
-Dismissal may also result from excessive withdrawals, academic dishonesty, or other unethical or unprofessional conduct reflecting upon a student's ability to enter into the academic or professional field in which the degree is being offered.
+It is the student's responsibility to make certain that the minimum QPA requirement of 3.000, which is a B average, is maintained.
+Students who fall below this level of achievement will be placed on academic probation for one semester.
+Failure to raise the cumulative QPA to 3.000 in the following semester will result in dismissal from the program.
+The receipt of one F(0.000) will result in dismissal from the program.
+In the College of Arts and Sciences, the accumulation of two grades of C+ (2.330) or lower will result in dismissal from the program.
+In the Sellinger School of Business and Management, the accumulation of three grades of C+ (2.330) or lower will result in dismissal from the program.
+Some departments and programs have additional and/or more stringent academic standards; these are listed in the relevant department or program section of this catalogue.
+As noted below, dismissal may also result from excessive withdrawals, academic dishonesty, or other unethical or unprofessional conduct reflecting upon a student's ability to enter into the academic or professional field in which the degree is being offered.